List of Coronation Street characters introduced in 2005: Carol Baldwin

 Carol Baldwin (née Saunders) was played by Lynne Pearson.

-Carol is the first wife of Danny (Bradley Walsh), and the mother of Jamie (Rupert Hill).
+Carol is the first ex-wife of Danny (Bradley Walsh), and the mother of Jamie (Rupert Hill).
 While she is still married to Danny, he is sleeping with her son's babysitter Frankie (Debra Stephenson).
 Carol is oblivious to this, as she completely trusted Frankie; she only finds out when Danny leaves her to marry Frankie, taking Jamie with him.
 Jamie doesn't see Carol for many years; he is raised by Danny and Frankie.
 In 2005, he tracks down Carol to Birmingham and decides to pay her a visit.
 It soon becomes clear that past events have affected Carol's life very badly; she has never remarried, is living in a run down flat, and is an alcoholic with no job or money.
-Jamie becomes very concerned for his mother and visits her many times in Birmingham; she appears in Weatherfield for the first time for Jamie's 25th birthday party, much to the horror of her ex-husband, Danny, and his wife, Frankie.
+Jamie becomes very concerned for his mother and visits her many times in Birmingham; she appears in Weatherfield for the first time for Jamie's 25th birthday party, much to the horror of her ex-husband, Danny, his wife, Frankie and their son Warren.

 Carol appears regularly for months, and when Danny begins an affair with his girlfriend, Leanne (Jane Danson), Carol was the one who tells Jamie.
 When Frankie and Danny split up, Carol moves in with them to be closer to Jamie and he makes her promise to give up alcohol.
 However, in January 2006, Jamie and Frankie throw Carol out when she accuses them of sleeping together (which is somewhat prophetic, as later that year Jamie and Frankie pursue an affair), and her drinking continues.
 In 2007, it becomes apparent that Carol has ditched the drink, and is now engaged.
 On 25 September 2007, Jamie and Violet Wilson (Jenny Platt) attend Carol's wedding.

 Lloyd Mullaney

 Viv Baldwin

 Vivian "Viv" Baldwin is the mother of Danny Baldwin (Bradley Walsh).
 She is first seen on the street in July 2005, following her husband Harry's death and later revealing to her brother-in-law Mike (Johnny Briggs) that he is in fact Danny's biological father, not Harry.
 Viv makes a reappearance in Weatherfield at Christmas 2005, when the family go out to Christmas dinner.

-In December 2006, she returns enquiring about her son's disappearance, only to find out the truth about her grandson Jamie's (Rupert Hill) affair with his former stepmother Frankie Baldwin (Debra Stephenson).
+In December 2006, she returns enquiring about her son's disappearance, only to find out the truth about her grandson Jamie's (Rupert Hill) affair with his former stepmother and her and Mike's daughter-in law Frankie Baldwin (Debra Stephenson).
 After finding this, Viv storms back home to London.